sharkonno1/TemperatureChart/README.md

 pip install matplotlib

-Then, put python file and json file into Python main directory Second, python getData.py
+Then, put python file and json file into Python main directory Run python getData.py
-Then, you will be asked to logon your google account You will see my temperature chart from the sheet: https://docs.google.com/spreadsheets/d/1_4Nz2WlAWQlpK8j3XaMYXPCJ6E427E9WdmiGLfbuleQ/edit#gid=0
+Then, you will be asked to logon your google account You will see my temperature chart based on data from the sheet: https://docs.google.com/spreadsheets/d/1_4Nz2WlAWQlpK8j3XaMYXPCJ6E427E9WdmiGLfbuleQ/edit#gid=0

 Working principle: